Shougo/neosnippet.vim/README.md

 Configuration
 -------------

-Here is an example `~/.vimrc` configuration for Neosnippet.
-It is assumed you already have Neocomplecache configured.

-With these settings, you will use the following keys:
+This is an example `~/.vimrc` configuration for Neosnippet.
+It is assumes you already have Neocomplecache configured.
+With the settings of the example, you can use the following keys:

 * `C-k` to select-and-expand a snippet from the Neocomplecache popup (Use `C-n` and `C-p` to select it). `C-k` can also be used to jump to the next field in